 Member care teams.

-ADVSD established formal Memorandums of Understanding with both HealthShare of Oregon and FamilyCare CCO that were effective July 1, 2014.
+ADVSD established formal Memorandums of Understanding with both Health Share of Oregon and Family Care CCO that were effective July 1, 2014.
 ADVSD formed a Tri-County Joint Aging, Disability and Health Steering Committee that has met at least bi-monthly since July 1, 2014.
 With guidance from this Committee, ADVSD has established uniform protocols and processes for holding inter-disciplinary care coordination conferences with both CCOs.
 This included incorporating the principles of individualized care planning, seeking information about member engagement and preferences, and forming member care teams that reflected all of the health, behavioral health, and Medicaid-funded service providers working with each CCO member.

 Between July 1, 2014 and June 30, 2016, approximately 100 inter-disciplinary care coordination conferences were held.
 A partial analysis of the outcomes from these care coordination conferences indicated close to a 50% decrease in emergency and inpatient hospitalization for the members whose care needs we addressed in these care coordination conferences.
 ADVSD also sought to document transitional care practices among the members of the Tri-County Joint Aging, Disability, and Health Steering Committee members.
 However, during this period, all of the local health systems have been engaged in developing and refining their approaches to care transitions, making it difficult to document their practices or forge new partnerships.